prasad14070/Rakshak/README.md

 # Introduction 🌟
-**Rakshak** is a **simple, user-friendly app** that allows anyone to contribute to the welfare of stray animals, whether they're looking to adopt, vaccinate, feed, or provide temporary care.
+**Rakshak**  is a simple, **user-friendly app**  that allows anyone to contribute to the welfare of stray animals, whether they're looking to adopt, vaccinate, feed, or provide temporary care.
 Rakshak connects animal lovers, volunteers, and organizations, creating a united front to improve the lives of stray animals.

-By providing a platform for adoption, vaccination, feeding, and fostering, we aim to create a world where **no stray animal is left behind** — from dogs and cats to birds, cows, and other animals.
+By integrating AI and IoT, Rakshak also tackles road safety issues involving stray animals, offering solutions that protect animals and drivers, ensuring safer roads and smarter cities.

 ![LOGO](https://github.com/user-attachments/assets/571c90ff-a0a9-47e7-b449-b930b800caad)